prooheckcp/CountryService/docs/intro.md

 ---
 # 🤔About

-RobloxStateMachine is a lightweight library that simplifies the creation and management of state machines.
-It allows you create States and Transitions which are reusable and can contain/interact with different data.
+CountryService is a lightweight library that allows you to easily get information about a given player's country!
+This can come in handful when making country leader-board or attempting to display a player's country for whatever reason

 See the [Getting Started](gettingStarted) to jump into it!